 To the extent that we can do this everyday by obeying him and sharing him with others, there is a sense in which all of life can be an act of worship.
 But God is especially delighted when his people deliberately set aside time to come together for the specific purpose of worshiping him.
 The Bible says that God is “enthroned on the praises” of his people (Psalm 22:3, ESV).

-This is why the worship of God lies at the center of all we do at EPC.
+This is why the worship of God lies at the center of all we do at Providence.
 Our weekly worship service begins at 10:30 each Sunday morning.
 If you are a first-time visitor, attending our Sunday worship will provide you with an excellent introduction to our church.

 What worship is